Mother Daughter

 Project 2.
 My Mums Nighties.

-Following the sudden death of her mother Moose produced ‘My Mum's Nighties’, a visual response to her last parent’s death.
+Following the sudden death of her mother, Moose produced ‘My Mum's Nighties’, a visual response to her last parent’s death.
 The viewer is invited to contemplate the significance of what someone leaves behind and to reflect on the stories embedded within these objects.

 Artist biography